plugorgau/plugorgau.github.io/pages/index.md

 title: Home
 permalink: /
 ---
-The Perth Linux Users Group (PLUG) is Perth's only Linux users group.
+Perth's only Perth Liux Users Group.

-We are a not-for-profit association for professionals, students or hobbyists interested in Linux and Open Source software.
-Whilst we have many members in Perth, we welcome members from all over Western Australia.
+We are a not-for-profit association for any one interested in Unix, Linux and Free/Open Source software.
+We have many members in Perth and all over Western Australia.

 We meet each month and run a number of social events.
 PLUG streams its talks live on Youtube.